 - Audience Participation Song: "Personal Jesus" and "Enjoy the Silence" in concert.

-- Blasphemous Boast: "Personal Jesus"
+- Blasphemous Boast: "Personal Jesus" is built around this trope, right down to the title.

 - Dark Is Not Evil: "Waiting for the Night to Fall"I'm waiting for the night to fall